muratk5n/thirdwave/en/2021/01/inflation.md

 prices to match, they mostly overshoot.
 This is also why Central Banks raise rates to quash that self-reinforcing effect.

-We can check for the presence of autoocorrelation statistically using the Durbin-Watson test, or Ljung-Box Q-statistic.
+We can check for the presence of autocorrelation statistically using the Durbin-Watson test, or Ljung-Box Q-statistic.
 Investopedia: "The Durbin-Watson statistic will always have a value ranging between 0 and 4.. [v]alues from 0 to less than 2 point to positive autocorrelation".